 The five of us go Shadow searching.
 Phillipsburg contains the shopping stretch, practically unchanged since the twenty teens.
 People still buy trinkets and t-shirts and I’m always amazed at the sheer number of jewelry stores.
 I seldom see anyone buying, but someone must, the stores remain open.
 Tourists here are mostly oldsters off the cruise ships.
 The dock is massive, so big they run a little train around to haul the seniors from the boat to the main street.
 Restaurants are interspersed with boutiques and luxury brands.
 The trick to resort sales is understanding that people will splurge on junk traveling they would walk right past at home.

 We wander purposefully, Zi and I are Shaolin and if a Shadow spots us, he or she will try something, a mind snatch up to a sharp object in the back or a killer Qi shot if they have the skill.
 They know some of us can sense them the same way they sense us.
-I’m not so good at it, Janah is, Zi and Chloe are Sensitives, Katya is our backup killing machine.
+I’m okay at it, Janah is radar perfect, Zi and Chloe are Sensitives, Katya is our backup killing machine.

 Katya, Zi and I walk east, Janah and Chloe west.
 It isn’t a huge strip, and the streets parallel have shops, but are less crowded.
 Seniors off cruise ships aren’t adventuresome.